Insulin or Substitutes

 Is insulin CRA eligible?

-Yes, under paragraph 118.2(2)(k), provided it is prescribed by a medical practitioner.
-Insulin substitutes are separately eligible under paragraph 118.2(2)(n) but require both a prescription and recording by a pharmacist.
+Yes.
+Insulin qualifies under paragraph 118.2(2)(k) of the Income Tax Act with a prescription.
+Insulin substitutes qualify separately under paragraph 118.2(2)(n) but require both a prescription and recording by a pharmacist.

 Can I claim insulin through my HSA?